SH1NSETSU/anixen/README.md

 <div align="center">

-# aniXen is migrating to V2 and will be no longer open source, and V1 will no longer receive updates.
-# You can still use this to build your very own anime streaming website.
-However, keep in mind that I will no longer provide support for V1.
+# aniLeo will no longer receive updates or be maintained. you are free to take this as a template

 </div>